 Staff from the Public Administration and Policy Analysis Department at Southern Illinois University at Edwardsville began the evaluation of this probation project in April.
-After a preliminary meeting with project staff and the Authority, the evaluation team has begun to create and review project databases.
-The evaluators are also working toward a documentary review of the project, refinement of outcome measures and the identification of a comparison group.
+After meetings with project staff and the Authority, the evaluation team has created and reviewed project databases.
+The evaluators are also completing a documentary review of the project, refinement of outcome measures and data collection.
 A final report is due September 30, 2004.